YETUNDE-63/LITA_Capstone_SalesData_Project/README.md

 ### Data Cleansing and Preparations
 -----------------------------------
-- In the initial phase of the Data Cleasing and preparations, we perform the following actions:
+- In the initial phase of the Data Cleaning and preparations, we perform the following actions:
   1. Data loading and inspection
   2. Handling missing variables
   3. Data cleaning and formatting